SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 which is of type ``String``.
 This matches the single requirement of the ``FullyNamed`` protocol, and means that ``Person`` has correctly conformed to the protocol.
-(Swift will report an error at compile-time if a protocol requirement is not fulfilled.)
+(Swift reports an error at compile-time if a protocol requirement is not fulfilled.)

 Here's a more complex class, which also adopts and conforms to the ``FullyNamed`` protocol: